moinwiki/moin/docs/devel/translate.rst

 Guidelines for translators
 ``````````````````````````
-In languages where a separate polite form of address exists (like the
+In languages where a separate polite form of address exists, like the
-German "Sie"/"Du") always use the polite form.
+German "Sie"/"Du", always use the polite form.

 If your language doesn't exist yet